mithril-security/.github/profile/README.md

 ## 🔐 Protect data at all times

-Our goal is to give data owners and data scientists a simple privacy framework for data science collaboration.
+Our goal is to give **data owners and data scientists** a **simple privacy framework for data science collaboration**.
 Which is why we're building the first open-source privacy toolkit for data exploration, AI training, *and* deployment.

 We have two projects:
-- [BastionLab](https://github.com/mithril-security/bastionlab), an access-control privacy solution with which we handle data exploration and AI training.
+- [BastionLab](https://github.com/mithril-security/bastionlab), an access-control privacy framework to do remote data exploration and AI training.
 - [BlindAI](https://github.com/mithril-security/blindai), a confidential inference server for deployement.

 ## ⭐ Show your support